-Jeni Ni is one of the co-founders behind Frilly, a soon to launch fashion startup based in DTLA that specializes in customizable, sustainable made-to-order clothing.
+Jeni Ni is one of the co-founders behind Frilly, a fashion startup based in DTLA that specializes in customizable, sustainable made-to-order clothing.
 She is also a proud dog mom, fitness enthusiast and thrill-seeker (um...skydiving and bungee jumping?!
 Yikes!)

 We asked Jeni about her experience with heartbreak and she shared how ending her first real relationship taught her resilience and helped her understand what makes a healthy relationship.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 "I had a hard time thinking of which heartbreak this was for me, because when I was 15, I lost my father, and that heartbreak I will carry with me forever.
 But I think for this, I will reference my college self, when I had my first true relationship.

 Let yourself feel what you're going through.
 Don't try to distract yourself.
 Care less about what other people think and focus on what YOU need right now.
 Be comfortable in the space you're in right now.
 Feel what you're feeling.
 Write about it, play more music, spend time with friends.
 Let go.
 Give yourself some space, and look after yourself."

 What has heartbreak taught you about yourself?

 "Heartbreak has taught that I am more resilient than I give myself credit for.
 That I can do anything I put my mind to.
 That I have the capacity to be strong even when I feel broken.
 That I have the most amazing, down ass friends there are.
 How very truly loyal my family and friends are.
 How loved I am, even when I am at my lowest.
 That I can be gracious and kind and thoughtful, even when someone is breaking my heart.
 That some heartbreaks never heal, you just learn better how to live with them."

 What are your rituals during a breakup?
 What things/practices/people helped you mend?